 The Factors Used by the IRS to Determine a Worker’s Classification

-When families hire someone to work in their home, for example as a nanny or housekeeper, they don’t generally consider the potential tax obligations of having an employee.
+When families hire someone to work in their home, for example as a home aide, nanny, or housekeeper, they don’t generally consider the potential tax obligations of having an employee.
 Why?
 Because of the belief the workers are classified as independent contractors and thus responsible for their own taxes.

 When determining a worker’s classification, the IRS focuses on three categories of evidence, each of which exemplifies a particular aspect of control: